 Arguably the best way to route multiple locations on Google Maps is to handle it on your desktop computer, and then forward the driving directions to your Android or Apple iPhone later.

-You might be able to drag and drop and rearrange locations, but you have to manually enter everything, so it’s still not a great option.
+You might be able to drag and drop and rearrange locations, but you have to manually enter everything, so it’s still not a great option for delivery services.

 The problems with using Google Maps for route planning

-There are many significant issues with using GMaps for planning your delivery routes.
+There are many significant issues with using GMaps for your delivery routeplanning.

-You have to add stops manually, there’s no way to check for trucking routes, and you’re limited to just 10 stops along the way to your final destination.
+You have to add stops manually when you plan routes, there’s no way to check for trucking routes, and you’re limited to just 10 stops along the way to your final destination.